 HOME OCCUPATION is defined as business activity within the residence, or any other building, or on the grounds, that does not involve more than 1 other unrelated person, operation of commercial trucks, signage, or visible storage of business related equipment or materials.
 Business activity is broadly construed to include all non-residential activity, for profit or otherwise, including, but not limited to, retail, commercial, industrial, manufacturing, or similar use.

-LAND USE PLANNING MAP/COMPREHENSIVE PLAN.
-A plan and associated maps showing the existing and proposed land uses proposed (or existing) within the city and its extraterritorial jurisdiction (ETJ), also known as the PLANNING MAP.
+COMPREHENSIVE PLAN.
+A plan and associated maps showing the existing and proposed land uses within the city and its extraterritorial jurisdiction (ETJ).

 LOT COVERAGE.
-See COVERAGE.
 Area of a lot covered by buildings usually expressed as a percentage.